- Enter now

 How it works

 Teams can have from 1 to 5 students (for exact team requirements, see the Rules).
-You can work by yourself, or you can find up to four other people to begin dreaming about your idea.

 Now it’s time to dream!
 What will you do?
 Which organization in your community do you want to work with?
 Write things down and don’t worry how crazy they sound (the more you write, the more you can sift the good from the bad).
 You might want to look at step 2 to get some ideas for what you’ll have to submit.